Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2937.9666666666667,2987.945714.md

 ### Transcript

-> something in French for the French community oh no don't fit this on me of a guard don't do this to me okay volume to the moon just Siana a MFC put to a jeep olympic on same as difficile toxicity city design it wasn't he my wallah there you go let's teach them to that you're welcome evil yeah baguette croissant etc oh no no don't ban me don't ban me I'm
+> something in French for the French community oh no don't fit this on me of a guard don't do this to me okay volume to the moon just Siana a MFC put to a jeep olympic on same as difficile toxicity city design it wasn't he my wallah there you go let's teach them to that you're welcome evil yeah baguette croissant etc oh no no don't ban me don't ban me I'm sorry I'll never do it again